StephanWagner/svgMap/README.md

   * `EH` (`boolean`) When set to `false`, Western Sahara (EH) will be combined with Morocco (MA)

 * `data` (`object`) The chart data to use for coloring and to show in the tooltip.
-Use a unique data-id as key and provide following options:
+Use a unique data-id as key and provide following options as value:

   * `name` (`string`) The name of the data, it will be shown in the tooltip